The Purpose and Functions of Compressed Air Storage Tank

 P2 = final pressure, psig

-C = air equipment, cubic feet of air per minute
+C = air consumption, cubic feet of air per minute

 V = receiver capacity, cubic feet